Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Numerical examples

 \subsubsection{Active learning}

-After obtaining $\hat s^2$, we use Algorithm~\ref{algo:act} to perform active learning by adding one by one new observations of $f$ at $(x,y)$ where $\hat s^2$ has maximum.
-Figure~\ref{fig:branin_act_krig} displays locations of additional observations and resulting Kriging prediction.
-In this figure, the first row is the field $\bm F_r$ reconstructed by Kriging, the second row shows corresponding errors $\bm F_r-\bm F$, and the third row presents the $\bm F_r$ RMSE.
-The three columns correspond to results with $12$, $16$, and $20$ observations.
-The initial eight observations are marked as squares, and added observations are marked as stars.
-As expected, the reconstruction accuracy increases as more observations are added, and the uncertainty in the reconstruction decreases (indicated in the third row).
-Notably, the active learning algorithm ``placed'' most observation points on $\partial D$ where the variance of $f$ is largest.
-This illustrates that the GPR is more accurate for interpolation than extrapolation, and most original observations are within the domain.
-As such, the results are extrapolated toward the boundary.
+After obtaining $\hs$, we use Algorithm~\ref{algo:act} to perform active learning by adding one by one new observations of $f$ at $(x,y)$ where $\hs$ has maximum.
+Figure~\ref{fig:branin_act} displays locations of additional observations (marked as stars) and results by Kriging and PhIK when eight new observations are added.
+In this figure, the first row compares $\hy$ by these two methods, the second row compares $\hs$, and the last row compares $\hy-\ey$.
+As expected, the reconstruction accuracy increases as more observations are added.
+The PhIK still outperforms Kriging, but the difference is less significant compared with results in Figures~\ref{fig:branin_krig} and~\ref{fig:branin_enkrig}.
+Notably, the active learning with Kriging places new observation points on all four boundaries.
+This illustrates that the GPR is more accurate for interpolation than extrapolation.
+Because most original observations are within the domain, the results are extrapolated toward the boundary.
+In contrast, the active learning algorithm with PhIK places most new observation points near the right boundary, where the $\smc$ is large.
+This further confirms the influence of the physical model on the PhIK algorithm.

-Next, we use PhIK combined with active learning.
-Figure~\ref{fig:branin_act_mc} shows the results.
-The first row shows $\bm F_r$, estimated by PhIK, the second row includes $\bm F_r-\bm F$, and the third row presents $\hat s$.
-The three columns correspond to results with $12$, $16$, and $20$ observations, respectively.
-The initial eight observations are marked as squares, and added observations are marked as stars.
-The accuracy of the reconstruction in these three columns is close as shown in the second row, and all three are much better than the results obtained with Kriging in Figure~\ref{fig:branin_act_krig}.
-On the other hand, the third row in Figure~\ref{fig:branin_act_mc} demonstrates that the uncertainty in the reconstruction decreases as more observations are available.
-This indicates that decrease of $\hat s$ does not necessarily lead to a reduction in the difference between $\bm F_r$ and $\bm F$.